mcinglis/c-style/readme.md

 }
 ```

-The equivalent `if` is much more informative and readable:
+The equivalent `if` is much more readable and it's obvious what's going to happen and why.
+The "B stuff" actually applies when `x == A` too, and this is explicitly declared when you use an `if`.

 ``` c
 if ( x == A ) {